-Such a model requires funding to support the management and disbursement of funds to SAR Groups; this would include staff and office space for the SAR Fund Foundation under the direction of a Board consisting of BCSARA and other SAR Stakeholder Representatives.
-The coordination of training and administrative support to BCSARA and SAR groups could be included in the funding for the Foundation, or flow from the SAR Fund to BCSARA.
-The amount required for managing and administrating the fund will depend on the model chosen, for the purpose of this paper a 10% of the total annual amount of the Fund is used.
+Such a model requires funding to support the management and disbursement of funds to SAR Groups; this would include staff and office space for the SAR Fund under the direction of a Board consisting of SAR Volunteers and Representatives from the Province of B.C..
+The coordination of training and administrative support to BCSARA and SAR groups would be included in the funding for the SAR Fund,.
+The amount required for managing and administrating the fund will depend on the model chosen, as shown on the Funding Levels Required for the Three Versions table.